jmcooper/angular-hogwarts-tdd-kata/README.md

 We have a disaster, a crisis of epic proportion, Sorting Hat is on an extended vacation with Nymphadora Tonks' ghost.
 The replacement, the old straw thing that sorted you, is sorting everything according to this Kata! **I am not sure I see the problem.**

-Everyone is being sorted into _Hufflepuff_! **Oh, I alway though I should have been in Gryffindor!
+Everyone is being sorted into _Hufflepuff_! **Oh, Oh!, I could have been in Gryffindor!
 What can we do?**

-We must change the Kata to sort randomly.  **I am on it.**
+We must change the Kata immediately to sort randomly.  **I am on it.**

 ### Debugging